 This form of insurance helps pay for a variety of prescription drugs, including:

 - Some medical supplies not covered by Part A or Part B

 Those who enroll in a Medicare Advantage plan (Part C) can also choose a plan with prescription drug coverage.
 A Medicare Advantage Prescription Drug plan (MA-PD) is a Medicare Advantage (Part C) plan that includes prescription drug coverage.

 MA-PD plans are offered by private companies that contract with Medicare to provide Part A, Part B and Part D benefits.
 MA-PDs include health maintenance organizations (HMOs), preferred provider organizations (PPOs), private fee-for-service (PFFS) plans, or Medicare Medical Savings Account (MSA) plans.
 Some Medicare Advantage plans may cover more services not included in Part A or B, like vision, dental or hearing coverage.

 PDP and MA-PD Drug Coverage

 PDP and MA-PD plans cover the most commonly prescribed drugs.
-However, each specific Part D plan may determine which drugs are covered.
+But each specific Part D plan may determine which drugs are covered.
 The covered drugs are included in the plan’s formulary, or list of drugs.

-PDP plans do not include the coverage of drugs covered under Part A or Part B plans (drugs given during inpatient hospital stays or doctor office visits), non-prescription and certain prescription vitamins not covered by Medicare (excluding prenatal vitamins), nor drugs that are not included on the plan’s formulary.
+PDP plans do not include the coverage of drugs covered under Part A or Part B plans (drugs given during inpatient hospital stays or doctor office visits), non-prescription and certain prescription vitamins not covered by Medicare (excluding prenatal vitamins), or drugs that are not included on the plan’s formulary.